MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-guests.md

 ms.collection: Teams_ITAdmin_Help
 search.appverid: MET150
 ms.reviewer: sbhatta
-description: Learn the tools available to an admin to add new guest users to an organization, including the Microsoft Teams desktop and web clients and the Azure Active Directory B2B collaboration portal.
+description: "Learn the tools available to an admin to add new guest users to an organization, including the Microsoft Teams desktop and web clients and the Azure Active Directory B2B collaboration portal."
 appliesto:
 - Microsoft Teams
 ---

 Add a guest to a team